 - Refer to the chart above for the safe reach height across different ladder styles.

-Ladder safety should be taken seriously.
-Consider these guidelines for both standard ladder and extension ladder safety.
+Following these ladder safety tips helps you tackle projects safely and effectively.
+Consider these guidelines for standard and extension ladder safety.
 Use the right type for the job, and take advantage of accessories that will make the task easier.
-With those key ideas in mind, you can tackle projects safely and effectively.
+The Home Depot delivers online orders when and where you need them.